By Miguel Ordoñez Reviewed by: Carles Doménech

 In an earlier section of this article, we briefly touched upon how stress may lead to gut-related issues like IBS.
 In fact, around 40–60%[13] of IBS sufferers also deal with mental health disorders like anxiety and depression.

-Stress may also aggravate IBS[14] by inducing intestinal permeability and leaky gut, causing inflammation.
-It may also reduce intestinal blood flow.
+Stress may also aggravate IBS[14] by inducing changes in intestinal permeability, which can thereby also cause inflammation.
+It may also reduce intestinal blood flow and motility.

 Interestingly, numerous studies are looking to see if CBD can impact stress and anxiety, including this 2019 study[15] on CBD and social anxiety disorder in Japanese teens.